 An ultra-wide lens opens you up to 13mm equivalent, and while not quite as good a performer as the main lens, it’s great for capturing wide vistas and demonstrates plenty of detail.
 You can also shoot in raw format with this lens.

 To round it out, there’s a 5x optical zoom lens, giving you a 120mm equivalent.
-Here’s where you can save a bit of cash – if you’re happy with a 3x optical zoom, you can plump for the iPhone 15 Pro instead and benefit from the same main and ultra-wide lens.
+Unlike its predecessor the iPhone 15 Pro and Pro Max where only the bigger Max version had the 5x zoom, both 16 Pro and Pro Max houses the same camera specs.
+If you would like to save a bit of cash – and if you’re happy with a 3x optical zoom, you can plump for the iPhone 15 Pro instead.
 You can save even more money by going for the ‘Non Pro’ iPhone 15 models, but you will lose the ability to shoot in raw format.

 Samsung Galaxy S24 Ultra